 Soil should have a pH level of between 5.5 and 6.5.
 Amend the soil with compost or well-aged manure if the soil seems lacking in nutrients.
 If the soil is heavy or clay, mix in some shredded bark and compost to lighten it up and improve drainage.

 Soak the crowns in tepid water for an hour prior to planting.
-If you are planting nursery plants, there is no need to soak.
+If you are planting nursery plants, there is no need to soak them.

-Space the plants 12-24 inches apart (31-61 cm.) in rows that are 1-3 feet apart (31 cm. to just under a meter).
+Space the plants 12 to 24 inches apart (31-61 cm.) in rows that are 1 to 3 feet apart (31-91 cm.).
 Keep in mind that everbearing strawberries need more room than June-bearing cultivars.
 Water the plants in well and fertilize them with a weak solution of a complete fertilizer.